Graduate School Resume: Putting Your Best Foot Forward

-Review your application essays/personal statement and look for particular skills, abilities, talents, or experiences that you should reinforce in your graduate school resume.
+Review your application essays/personal statement and look for particular skills, abilities, talents, or experiences that you should reinforce in your grad school cv.
 Include some highlights from your professional life and the impact you had.

 Highlighting your strengths in your CV

 Be sure to:

 - Use numbers and hard details to show what you’ve been able to accomplish.
 Don’t say “project coordinator,” but rather be more specific and say “Led a 10-person team that increased revenues by 15% and brought in 5 new clients during the fiscal year.”

 - Always ask yourself how you assisted the organization and use numbers to demonstrate that impact.